 If you try this cake or any of my other recipes, I’d love the hear what you think about it in the comments below.
 I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more of my mouth-watering recipes!

-Update December 2018: This recipe was initially published in 2012, and has been updated new images.
+Update December 2018: This recipe was originally published in 2012, and has been updated new images and information.

 This cake is so incredibly delicious and so festive for the holiday season.
 With eggnog and rum inside the cake and in the glaze, it's wonderfully rich with flavor.